Content on this page requires a newer version of Adobe Flash Player.

 Why didn’t Oregon continue its relationship with ECM after Ecotopia?

-Things like who gets more attention, promotion, money and things like that.
+Things like who gets more attention, promotion, money, and stuff like that.
 There’s also a lot of jealousy from other record companies because of Manfred’s success.
 The success is based on taking excellent musicians who are able to do records in a minimum amount of time.
 And the records start with pianos—gorgeous Steinways that are in tune.
 Jazz musicians used to make records with pianos out of tune.
-Even Bill Evans records have out of tune pianos.
-It’s treating jazz musicians like second-class citizens.
-ECM started with this incredible attention to musical detail, sound and used the best quality vinyl when making records, all with very low production costs.
+Even Bill Evans’ records have out-of-tune pianos.
+Some labels treat jazz musicians like second-class citizens.
+In contrast, ECM started with this incredible attention to musical detail and sound, and used the best-quality vinyl when making records, all with very low production costs.
 But the records would recoup almost immediately because there weren’t these ridiculous advances.
 You would always earn your advance back and your record would be in the black in less than a year.
 So, all the money was put into the quality of the recording, not spread over a bunch of confusing weeks and months.
-ECM also does combinations of instruments that no-one ever dared do in jazz where you had to have a whole band.
-Manfred was the originator of incredible duets like saxophone duets and guitar and vibes.
-Manfred would also take great piano players and record them solo.
-Columbia and the big companies wouldn’t even think of getting near Chick [Corea] or Keith [Jarrett] with a 10 foot pole to do a solo record in those days.
-People forget who had to vision to do that and that’s how ECM started building itself.
-To this day, records are done in a minimal amount of time.
-There’s an awareness of the advantage of doing things very well and very quickly, but with preparation and the best quality recording techniques.
-It’s very idealistic and it’s got a real continuity in terms of the musicians.

 I can speak for myself in being able to look at almost a life’s work on the same label.
 It also means each album is an evolution and exciting and means something.
 I’m not just making records to hear myself, but making recordings that show some sort of development.
 You owe that to your audience.
 Making a record should be the most exciting thing you do in your life.
 It used to be a big deal making a record.
 Sometimes people make records too soon these days, but that sounds like an old man’s grumbling.
 I’m glad I waited.
 I was 30 before I made a record.
 I had a late start.
-I didn’t play the guitar until I was 22 but dragged myself to Vienna, Austria where I started as a classical guitarist with a great professor.
+I didn’t play the guitar until I was 22 and dragged myself to Vienna, Austria where I started as a classical guitarist with a great professor.
 I started as a beginner.
 So, I’ve always been very late finding the right things I guess.
 But I’ve been developing a lot of different areas.
 It took awhile to be a steady composer at that time with the trumpet, piano and all the things I did.
 I didn’t always do them at the same time, but in blocks.
 But when I studied guitar, it’s all I did.
 I just locked myself in a room for two years.
 I condensed a whole boyhood and learned a lot in a short time.

 I understand the album title Ana is a reference to your time with ECM.